ibm-cloud-docs/account/billing-faq.md

 {: #ibm-corporate-credits}
 {: faq}

-Credits for {{site.data.keyword.IBM_notm}} corporate programs, such as Startup with {{site.data.keyword.IBM_notm}} and PartnerWorld, are available within the applicable invoice in {{site.data.keyword.Bluemix_notm}}.
+Credits for {{site.data.keyword.IBM_notm}} corporate programs, such as Startup with {{site.data.keyword.IBM_notm}} and PartnerWorld, are available within the applicable invoice in {{site.data.keyword.cloud_notm}}.
 To view the credits, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Billing and usage**, and select **Invoices**.
 1. Select an applicable invoice.